Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 The same applies to AI and automation features that may seem like too much of a step into the future.

-That’s where selecting a flexible vendor with proven deployments of traditional and futuristic contact centers pays dividends.
+That’s where selecting a flexible vendor with proven deployments of traditional and futuristic support centers pays dividends.

 Nextiva was a lifeline to a benefits administrator that was frustrated with its on-prem call center.
 The company switched to a cloud-based contact center without doing all the work — Nextiva did.